-Jewelry:
+Jewelry

-- Girls may wear one set of post earrings on earlobes. - Boys may not wear earrings. - Students may wear one watch or bracelet.
+- Girls may wear one set of post or small earrings on earlobes. - Boys may not wear earrings. - Students may wear one watch or bracelet.
 One (1) wristwatch (Please note: NO smartwatches of any kind (i.e. Apple Watch, Android Watch, etc.) may be worn at any time; Smartwatches may not be worn, even if their "smart" functions can be 'turned off.')
-Bracelets must be appropriate for school and not contain any messaging. - Necklaces of a religious nature are permitted on a silver and/or gold chain.
+Bracelets must be appropriate for school. - Necklaces of a religious nature are permitted.

-Make Up:
+Make Up

-- Make up is not permitted at any grade level. - Colored nail polish or French manicures are not permitted. - False fingernails or nail tips may not be worn.
+- Make up is not permitted at any grade level. - False fingernails or nail tips may not be worn. - Girls may wear clear or light pink/neutral nail polish.
+Colored polish, such as red, blue, white, black, etc. is not permitted.